Elie Robert de Rothschild (1917-2007)

 Elie de Rothschild, sundry private papers, c.1914-1990

 000/2032, 000/2292, 3 boxes, 1 file

-A collection of private papers deposited by Elie de Rothschild.
-Includes papers relating to the military career of Robert de Rothschild (1880-1946) (Elie’s father) including discharge papers, and a menu for Anglo-French Christmas meal, 1914; papers of Elie assembled during his time as PoW in Colditz, documentation relating to his marriage to Liliane Fould-Springer; a collection of articles, mainly from the French language press, about the Rothschild family, assembled by Liliane de Rothschild, 1970s-1990s; photographs, including the Green Shield house, by Mylius; a joint portrait of Gustave and Cecile de Rothschild; Elie, Liliane and children by Alfred Newman; two framed watercolours of the premises of Rothschild Bank AG, Zurich.
+A collection of sundry private papers of Baron Elie de Rothschild.
+The collection includes papers relating to the military career of Robert de Rothschild (1880-1946) (Elie’s father) including discharge papers, and a menu for Anglo-French Christmas meal, 1914; correspondence with M.Fillon concerning Alain de Rothschild (1910-1982) and his brother Elie during the Second World War.
+[M. Fillon was a friend of the Rothschild family, who helped Jewish children during the Nazi occupation of France.]; papers of Elie assembled during his time as PoW in Colditz; documentation relating to his marriage to Liliane Fould-Springer; a collection of articles, mainly from the French language press, about the Rothschild family, assembled by Liliane de Rothschild; and sundry family photographs.